codacy/docs/docs/coverage-reporter/troubleshooting-coverage-cli-issues.md

 If you get a `java.nio.charset.MalformedInputException` when running the Codacy Coverage Reporter it means that the coverage report includes a character that's not encoded in UTF-8.
 The invalid character can belong to the file name of one of your source code files, or even a class or method name.

 For maximum compatibility of your coverage reports with the Codacy Coverage Reporter, make sure that your coverage reports use UTF-8 encoding and that they only include UTF-8 characters.

+## No coverage data was sent

+You can get the `No coverage data was sent` error when running the Codacy Coverage Reporter for the following reasons:

+-   The coverage report doesn't include any coverage data.
+-   The coverage report only includes data for files that don't exist in the associated Git repository.
+In this case, you also get one or more warnings `File: [filename] will be discarded and will not be considered for coverage calculation`.

+!!! note
+    If you upload multiple coverage reports and at least one contains valid data, the Codacy Coverage Reporter uploads the valid reports and ignores the invalid ones.

 ## Report generated an empty result while uploading C# coverage data {: id="detailedxml"}